Skip to content

 1. Contact your credit card company.
 This will help to make sure that you’ll be reimbursed for the fraudulent charges on your card.

-2. Report the activity to Action Fraud using their online fraud reporting tool or by calling 0300 123 2040.
+2. Report the activity to Report Fraud using their online fraud reporting toolOpens in a new window or by calling 0300 123 2040.

 3. Change your passwords and PINs.
 You might think that only one credit card has been hacked, but you might not know how they got the details to use that card, so other services you use could also be in danger of being used fraudulently.